Making change happen

 What is Stop:Go?

-The Care Review Implementation team is working with a number of stakeholders to support change within the ‘care system’ now and in the longer-term.
+The Care Review’s implementation team is working with a number of stakeholders to support change within the ‘care system’ now and in the longer-term.

-- Working alongside the Scottish Government – the team is identifying areas of policy that that could deliver positive change for the care experienced community of Scotland.
+- Working alongside the Scottish Government – the team is identifying areas of policy that could deliver positive change for the care experienced community in Scotland.

-- The team is also working alongside staff from each local authority and community planning partnership to identify what improvements or tests of change can start to happen in their area, what can stop and what good practice can be encouraged.
+- The team is also working alongside staff from all 32 of Scotland’s local authorities and community planning partnerships to identify what improvements or tests of change can start to happen in their area, what can stop and what good practice can be encouraged.

 - Engaging with national bodies and the third sector – the team is working with stakeholders who have indicated that they are willing and able to get involved in change prior to the Care Review’s conclusions.